-In connection with distributions to be made in respect of Allowed Claims, there shall be reserved from any distribution to the holder of a Disputed Claim the amount of distribution which otherwise would be paid in respect to such Disputed Claim on the Effective Date if the full amount of such Claim were deemed to be an Allowed Claim or such lesser amount as the Bankruptcy Court may determine.
+In connection with distributions to be made in respect of Allowed Claims, there shall be reserved from any distribution to the holder of a Disputed Claim the amount of distribution which otherwise would be paid in respect to such Disputed Claim on the date distributions are made to holders of Claims in the Class in which such Disputed Claim is classified if the full amount of such Claim were deemed to be an Allowed Claim or such lesser amount as the Bankruptcy Court may determine.

-Pending the determination of such Disputed Claim by the Bankruptcy Court or resolution of such Dispute Claim through settlement, the Disbursing Agent shall deposit in a separate bank account funds equal to the amount so reserved or such lesser amount as the Bankruptcy Court may have determined within fifteen (15) business days after the date on which such amount would otherwise be distributed to the holder of such Claim.
-Such funds shall be held by the Disbursing Agent in such separate bank account as long as such Claim remains a Disputed Claim.
+Pending the determination of such Disputed Claim by the Bankruptcy Court or resolution of such Dispute Claim through settlement, the Reorganized Debtor shall deposit in a separate bank account funds equal to the amount so reserved or such lesser amount as the Bankruptcy Court may have determined within fifteen (15) business days after the date on which such amount would otherwise be distributed to the holder of such Claim.
+Such funds shall be held by the Reorganized Debtor in such separate bank account as long as such Claim remains a Disputed Claim.

-If, on or after the Effective Date, any Disputed Claim becomes an Allowed Claim, the Disbursing Agent shall, as soon as practicable following the date on which the Disputed Claim becomes an Allowed Claim, except as otherwise provided in the Plan, distribute to the holder of such Allowed Claim an amount, without any interest thereon, that provides such holder with the same percentage recovery, as of such date, as holders of Claims in the Cass that were Allowed on the Effective Date.
+If, on or after the date distributions begin under this Plan, any Disputed Claim becomes an Allowed Claim, the Reorganized Debtor shall, as soon as practicable following the date on which the Disputed Claim becomes an Allowed Claim, except as otherwise provided in the Plan, distribute to the holder of such Allowed Claim an amount, without any interest thereon, that provides such holder with the same percentage recovery, as of such date, as holders of Claims in the Cass that were Allowed on the date distributions began under the Plan.